 The William Paterson University Speech & Hearing Center's Notice of Privacy Practices provides information about how we may use and disclose Protected Health Information about you.
 It also provides information on what your rights are regarding your Protected Health Information as outlined by the Health Insurance Portability and Accountability Act of 1996.
 As provided in our notice, the terms of our notice may change.
 If we change our notice, you may obtain a revised copy by making a request.
 By signing this form, I acknowledge that I have received a copy of the Notice of Privacy Practices or had the opportunity to review the notice.
+(Patient or Legal Representative Signature) (Date) (Patient name) (Date of Birth)

-Practices or had the opportunity to review the notice.
-(Patient or Legal Representative Signature) (Date) (Patient name) (Date of Birth) (Witness Signature) (Date)
+(Witness Signature) (Date)

-Appendix V
+Appendix IX